hyperledger/fabric/docs/source/identity/identity.md

 As you've seen, an actor or a node is able to participate in the blockchain network, via the means of a **digital identity** issued for it by an authority trusted by the system.
-In the most common case, digital identities (or simply **identities**) have the form of cryptographically validated digital certificatesi that comply with X.509 standard, and are issued by a Certificate Authority (CA).
+In the most common case, digital identities (or simply **identities**) have the form of cryptographically validated digital certificates that comply with X.509 standard, and are issued by a Certificate Authority (CA).

 CAs are a common part of internet security protocols, and you've probably heard of